JKL213/jkl213/README.md

 ## About me

 Law student, with an OSINT focus.

-I'm also interested in a lot of home lab stuff.
+My interests:
+- OSINT
+- Homelab
+- BGP and Internet structures
+- Web development
+- Business server applications
+- PXE

 No longer maintaining most of my projects due to university, sorry.
-MCDir and
+MCDir and all other projects paused for now.